 Springback Compensation Methods

-Springback in metal forming is something you can predict ... to an extent.
-Knowing how to make sound springback predictions will allow you to make better roll form tooling selections, especially for bends with intense radii.
+Springback in sheet metal manufacturing is something you can predict to an extent.
+Making sound springback predictions will allow you to better select roll form tooling, especially for bends with intense radii.

 Use the following as a bending springback calculator of sorts.
 They assume there is a 1:1 relationship between the metal’s thickness and the inside radius: